joneswack/ocr-workbench/README.md

 OCR Workbench is a ready-to-use framework for easily comparing popular OCR libraries in Python.
 It abstracts away the individual setup and usage details of each library, allowing you to focus on evaluating results on your data rather than spending time implementing each method yourself.

 Simply provide a collection of PDF files and run the experiments.
-Then select the library that works best for your use case.
+Then select a library for your use case that gives the best evaluation results.

 Currently, the following libraries are supported:
 - [Docling](https://docling-project.github.io/docling/) including tesseract, EasyOCR, RapidOCR, surya